Merritt Science Communications Award

 - Personal blog entries, video uploads, or other publicly accessible creations

 - Written stories must be at least 500 words long; stories in combined or other formats are also eligible

 - Must be produced by a current undergraduate or graduate Duke student

 - Must have been published or broadcast during the previous calendar year (Jan.
 1 to Dec.
-31, 2015)
+31)

 For questions about the award, please contact Minnie Glymph, communications director for the Pratt School of Engineering.

-Richard Merritt was a longtime writer and media relations specialist for Duke University and Duke Medicine, with 25 years of service at the time of his death in 2013.
+Richard Merritt was a longtime writer and media relations specialist for Duke University and Duke Health, with 25 years of service at the time of his death in 2013.
 He truly loved telling the story of Duke scientific research and did much to advance the university through his contributions over the years.
-The Richard Merritt Jr. Memorial Award for Excellence in Science Journalism was established by his family, friends, and colleagues to honor his memory.
+The Richard Merritt Jr. Memorial Award for Excellence in Science Communications was established by his family, friends, and colleagues to honor his memory.
 For more information or to contribute, please email firstname.lastname@example.org.